-My poem “Body of Water” will be part of an upcoming issue, and I’m honored.
+My poem “Body of Water” is part of their Fall/Winter 2020/21 issue, and I’m honored.
 Ninth Letter consistently publishes poems I love.
 Thank you so much to the editors.

 Many thanks to Patricia Murphy and all the student poetry editors!
 I’m excited and honored that my poem “The Tool Shed” is included in Issue 25.

-Very happy that “The Silo” and “Litany (Easter)” will be in the spring 2020 issue of this lovely journal, and very grateful to its editor, Emily Rosko.
+“The Silo” and “Litany (Easter)” are in the spring 2020 issue of this wonderful journal.
+Gratitude to Emily Rosko and Jonathan Bohr Heinen.

 I’ve long admired this journal and am so happy that my poem “Birthday” is part of issue 6.
 Much thanks to all the editors, including Lindsay Lusby and James Allen Hall.

 Thanks to the wonderful editors, especially Crystal Brandt and Jason Myers, three poems are up at EcoTheo.
 I love everything about this journal and the expansive, inclusive, beautiful work they do.

-I have three new poems forthcoming in issue 16 (winter 2019/2020) of Cave Wall, a journal I love, thanks to Rhett Iseman Trull, CW’s wonderful and generous editor.
+I have three poems in issue 16 (winter 2019/2020) of Cave Wall, a journal I love, thanks to Rhett Iseman Trull, CW’s wonderful and generous editor.

 This smart, beautiful new journal just published my review of Maya Jewell Zeller and Carrie DeBacker’s Alchemy for Cells and Other Beasts in their first print issue, and I’m very grateful to editors Jason Myers, Hannah Vanderhart, and Alexandria Barbera for all their work, and for including me.